-Vacancies will be advertised in accordance with normal staff recruitment procedures.
+Vacancies will be advertised in accordance with normal staff recruitment procedures (see: Recruitment and selection administration guidance | Human Resources | Loughborough University).
 Opportunities will include the general areas of research interest available for PhD projects but will not normally be based on a specific PhD project.
 Candidates will therefore be asked to provide a brief proposal covering their PhD interests as part of the application.
 Candidates must meet the standard academic requirements for registration as a PhD student in the relevant subject area.
 Candidates will receive separate offer letters confirming their employment terms and the offer of PhD registration.